KDRS-SA/search-and-view-docs/_docs/guide/prerequisites.md

 Before starting this guide, you will need the following:

-1. Access to a server running KDRS Innsyn.
+1. Access to a server running KDRS Search & View.
-    - KDRS Innsyn website access.
+    - KDRS S&V website access.
     - SSH/FTP access (or another method to edit files on the Linux server).
 2. The example Sakila SIARD-dataset.
 In this guide we will be making templates for this dataset.